 You should also find out if you are eligible for a reduced application fee.
 It may apply to applicants in receipt of one of the following:

 - Supplemental Security Income (SSI)

 - Federal Railroad Disability Benefit

-If eligible, provide a photocopy of your Medicaid card, or letter, or other proof that you receive one of the above benefits.
+If eligible, provide a photocopy of your Medicaid card or letter or other proof that you receive one of the above benefits.

-Rhode Island Medical Marijuana Costs?
+Rhode Island Medical Marijuana Card Qualifying Conditions

 - Cancer (or treatment including chemotherapy and radiation)

 - Hepatitis C

 - Severe, debilitating, chronic pain